chipsalliance/verible/README.md

 verilog_lint --rules=enum-name-style,line-length=length:80,-no-tabs ...
 ```

+Additionally, the `--rules_config` flag can be used to read configuration stored
+in a file.
+The syntax is the same as above, except the rules can be also
+separated with the newline character.

 #### Waiving Lint Violations {#lint-waiver}

 In the rare circumstance where a line needs to be waived from a particular lint